Why You Should Complete a Business Assessment This Quarter

 In addition to statistics, you need to think about some things that may be subjective or hard to quantify but are still vitally important when conducting a business assessment.

 Have you just hired a new marketing director?
 Did you just onboard a new skill set?
 Has a competitor just performed another round of fundraising?
-These are just a few of the HUNDREDS of non-quantifiable actors of your current reality, and therefore part of determining the gap to your desired state.
+These are just a few of the HUNDREDS of non-quantifiable factors of your current reality, and therefore part of determining the gap to your desired state.

 So don’t throw the stats away.
 You will need them for a thorough business assessment, but be prepared that just posting last month’s dashboard KPIs isn’t going to fulfill your need.